top of page

 2013–2016

 An island with no name in Denmark had recently emerged from the sea.
-Measurements were made with rope, thumbs, hands, and arm’s lengths.
+I organized a small team, and we made measurements with rope, thumbs, hands, and arm’s lengths.
 Using different units of measure generated many different perimeter totals.
-Even establishing the boundary between land and sea was not easy – my team and I were relentlessly foiled by the fickle shoreline, its tiny, vulnerable perimeter made dramatically dynamic by the tides, waves, and rotting seaweed.
-Here, the fieldwork on one hand fell apart as science and, on the other hand, emerged as ontological situation, framing paradoxes of empiricism and imperialism: Cartography’s legacy of human empire and knowledge was momentarily dissolved in the relationship of body to shore, in a collapse of map and territory.
+Even establishing the boundary between land and sea was not easy – we were relentlessly foiled by the fickle shoreline, its tiny, vulnerable perimeter made dramatically dynamic by the tides, waves, and rotting seaweed.
+We also had to negotiate our differing subjectivities to determine where the land ended and the sea began.
+The fieldwork, on one hand, fell apart as science and, on the other hand, emerged as artwork.
+The perceived stability of numbers momentarily dissolved in the relationship of body to shore, in a collapse of map and territory.

 The coastline paradox is the counter-intuitive observation that the coastline of a landmass does not have a well-defined length.
 This results from the fractal-like properties of coastlines.
 More concretely, the length of the coastline depends on the method used to measure it.
 Since a landmass has features at all scales, from hundreds of kilometers in size to tiny fractions of a millimeter and below, there is no obvious limit to the size of the smallest feature that should not be measured around, and hence no single well-defined perimeter to the landmass.
 For instance, if it were possible to wind an infinitely small measuring tape around every single pebble and grain of sand on an island’s – or puddle’s – perimeter, the coastline’s seemingly finite length would actually unfurl into millions upon millions of kilometers.
-The more precise mapping becomes, the more challenges it presents to quantification.
+The more precise mapping becomes, the harder borders are to quantify.